NHeoShadow/obsidian-vault/index.md

 	- Obsidian vault now has a separate GitHub repo which will enable collaboration for this vault sometime in the near future.

 ## How to browse
 To use this digital garden, it is highly recommended that you have gained mastery for a particular subject matter.
-The notes contained herein are more of a *recall* for all the lessons under the board exam.
+The notes contained herein are more of a *recall* for all the lessons under the board exams.
+Other tips include:
+- Use `⌘`/`ctrl` + `k` to open search.
+- Visited websites will appear green in the graph.
+- Click the sun/moon button to toggle between light and dark modes.

 ## Contribute
 Contributing to this vault is quite complex.
 [Obsidian](https://obsidian.md/) is utilized as the primary note-taking application, while GitHub is used to synchronize changes from the vault to the website.